 If set, this is a shared secret used for generating and verifying EDNS COOKIE options within an anycast cluster.
 If not set, the system generates a random secret at startup.
-The shared secret is encoded as a hex string and needs to be 128 bits.
+The shared secret is encoded as a hex string and needs to be 128 bits for either "siphash24" or "aes".